Cedric-Hj/DevOps-CICD-WebApp/README.md

 ### Development Workflow
  **Jenkins Job:**

-- Clean Deploy: The application is built using Maven.
+- Clean install: The application is built using Maven.
+- Unit test with Maven
 - Code Analysis: SonarQube performs code analysis and enforces quality gates.
-- Docker Build: An application image is created and pushed to the Docker repository.
+- Docker: An image is created and pushed to the Docker repository.
 - Kubernetes Deployment: The application is deployed to the Development pod in the Kubernetes cluster using Helm.
 - Merge to Test: Upon successful deployment and testing in the Development environment, code is automatically merged into the test branch.
 ### Testing Workflow
 **Jenkins Job:**

-- Clean Deploy: The application is rebuilt using Maven.
-- Docker Build: The updated image is created and pushed to the Docker repository.
+- Docker: Verify if the given docker image exists
-- Kubernetes Deployment: The application is deployed to the Testing pod.
+- Kubernetes Deployment: The application is deployed to the Test pod with helm.
 - Testing: A suite of tests is executed to ensure the application functions correctly.
 - Multi-Version Testing: A parametrized Jenkins job allows for deploying multiple versions of the application to different pods in the Testing environment.
 This enables simultaneous testing of different versions.
-- Merge to Prod: If tests are successful, code is automatically merged into the prod branch.

 ### Production Workflow
 **Jenkins Job:**

-- Clean Deploy: The application is rebuilt using Maven.
-- Code Analysis: SonarQube performs code analysis and enforces quality gates.
-- Docker Build: An updated application image is created and pushed to the Docker repository.
+- Docker: Verify if the given docker image exists
 - Kubernetes Deployment: The application is deployed to the Production pod in the Kubernetes cluster using Helm.
 - End User Access: The application becomes available to end users.
 ## Rollback Functionality